drhelius/Gearboy/README.md

 - Full support for most common Memory Bank Controllers (ROM, MBC1, MBC2, MBC3, MBC5)
 - Accurate emulation of LCD controller.
 Full support for background, window and sprites with correct timings and priorities.
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file.
+- Uses Qt framework for GUI.
+Same appearance in Windows, Linux and Mac OS.
-- Compiles on Windows (Visual Studio 2010), Linux and Mac OS X. Netbeans project provided for Linux and Mac.
+- Multi platform.
+Compiles and runs on Windows, Linux and Mac OS X.
+- Visual Studio 2010 project provided for Windows.
+Netbeans 7.2 project provided for Linux and Mac OS.

 Things left
 -----------